pl3onasm/AADS/algorithms/dynamic-programming/matrix-chain-mult/README.md

 Implementation: [MCM - Brute Force](https://github.com/pl3onasm/Algorithms/tree/main/algorithms/dynamic-programming/matrix-chain-mult/mcm-1.c)

 <br />

 ${\color{darkseagreen}\text{\Large Top-down}}$

 This approach seeks to preserve the top-down strategy of the ${\color{peru}\text{recursive}}$ brute force solution, but also to avoid recomputing the same subproblems over and over again.
 It does this by storing the solutions to the subproblems in a table as soon as they are computed, and checking this table to see if the solution is already available before computing anything.
 This strategy is called ${\color{peru}\text{memoization}}$: we keep a memo of each solution to a subproblem, and use this memo instead of recomputing the solution again when we encounter the same subproblem.
 Using this approach, the running time of the algorithm drops to $\mathcal{O}(n^3)$.
-Note the difference in the running time of the DP solution to the rod cutting problem, which is $\mathcal{O}(n^2)$: this is because the matrix chain multiplication problem has two varying indices, $i$ and $j$, which need to be considered in order to find an optimal solution.

 Implementation: [MCM - Top-down DP](https://github.com/pl3onasm/Algorithms/tree/main/algorithms/dynamic-programming/matrix-chain-mult/mcm-2.c)